Biometric Authentication Overview, Advantages & Disadvantages

 Android phones operate under similar guidelines.
 They store the fingerprint data in a secure part of the main processor called Trusted Execution Environment, or TEE for short.
 The TEE is isolated from other parts of the processor and doesn’t directly interact with installed apps.

 Just as with Apple devices, fingerprint data is stored in an encrypted state.
 In addition, removing a user from the device should also delete any fingerprints stored on it.

-Security researchers consider the eye as the most reliable body part for biometric authentication since it the retina and iris remains almost completely unchanged during a person’s life time.
+Security researchers consider the eye as one of the most reliable body parts for biometric authentication since it the retina and iris remains almost completely unchanged during a person’s lifetime.

 - A retinal scan will illuminate the complex blood vessels in a person’s eye using infrared light, making them more visible than the surrounding tissue.
 Just like fingerprints, no two persons will ever have the same retinal pattern.

 - Iris scanners rely on high-quality photos or videos of one or both irises of a person.
 Irises too are unique to the individual.
 However, iris scanners have proven to be easy to trick simply by using a high-quality photograph of the subject’s eyes or face.

 When it comes to biometrics, the iris has several major advantages compared to a fingerprint: